yashashwita20/admixture/README.md

-# Neural-Admixture vs ADMIXTURE for Global Ancestry Analysis
+# Neural-Admixture Implementation in PyTorch (+ comparison with ADMIXTURE) for Global Ancestry Analysis

 A comparison between the ADMIXTURE program and a new neural network-based approach for determining global ancestry compositions.

 - Group 28 : Gurpreet Singh Saluja & Yashi Shukla

+## Notebook descriptions
+- CustomNeuralAdmixture.ipynb - Implementation of Neural Admixture in PyTorch + Comparison with ADMIXTURE software for 1000Genomes Dataset.
+- NeuralAdmixtureAnalysis.ipynb - Benchmark comparison (Output & Speed) between neural-admixture python package and the ADMIXTURE software

 ## Models Tested